-The evening will kick off with the screening of One Way Ticket, the first documentary on digital nomads that exactly addresses these questions.
+The evening will kick off with the screening of One Way Ticket: The Digital Nomad Documentary, the first documentary on digital nomads that exactly addresses these questions.
 Through interviews with advocates, academics and authorities – from the founder of a co-working space in Bali, Indonesia, to Tim Ferriss, author of 2011 bestseller The 4-Hour Workweek – the film examines various issues surrounding the supposed ‘dream life’ of the twenty-first century.
 The film is directed and produced by Youjin Do, a digital nomad herself throughout the past four years (based between Miami and Korea) and the author of Digital Nomad, the first book about digital nomads in Korea.
 One Way Ticket is her first feature-length documentary.
 Do made the film completely independently with the help of crowdfunding and with the aim to, as she put it herself, ‘stop selling the digital nomad lifestyle as a miracle cure and instead expose its reality.’
-The screening of One Way Ticket at DocuDoka marks the Dutch premiere of the film.
+The screening of One Way Ticket: The Digital Nomad Documentary at DocuDoka marks the Dutch premiere of the film.

-After the screening, there will be a discussion with the audience and two experts on digital nomadism, Simone Grau and Fairouz Kaddour.
+After the screening, there will be a discussion with the audience and three experts on digital nomadism, Simone Grau, Fairouz Kaddour and Melissa de Jonge.
 Grau is editor at online travel magazine travelgirls.nl and also writes about her (business) travels on her blog Monagrau.com.
 Kaddour is the founder of We Are Digital Nomads and the initiator of Dutch Digital Nomads, a Facebook group connecting Dutch digital nomads with each other.
-Both the screening and discussion will be in English.
+Sergeeva is assistant professor at the School of Business and Economics (VU), where she is doing research on the transformation of work practices that follow the uptake of new digital technologies.
+Finally, De Jonge is an aspiring digital nomad who recently graduated from the Erasmus University Rotterdam with a thesis on how the workplace affects the creative performance of digital nomads.
+Both the screening and discussion afterwards will be in English.